avrabie/sparrow-air/README.md

 ### datademo

-The `datademo` profile initializes the database with sample airport data on startup.
+The `datademo` profile initializes the database with sample airport2 data on startup.
 This is useful for development and testing purposes.

 To activate this profile, you can: